 Beyonce Knowles (Park Entertainment)

-The class-action lawsuit focused particularly on people who are legally blind – a category that includes a range of visual impairment, not just total blindness.
+The class-action lawsuit focused on people who are legally blind – a category that includes a range of visual impairments, not just total blindness.

 In 2019, Guillermo Robles sued Domino’s Pizza over violations of ADA Title III.
-Despite using screen-reading software, he was unable to order food from Domino’s website and app.
-The case was won by Robles, setting a powerful example for businesses.
+Robles claimed he could not order food from Domino’s website and mobile app using screen-reading software.

 Accessi can help you avoid getting into a legal battle through its automated accessibility audit and comprehensive reports.
-Get your site tested today to begin your journey to having a WCAG 2.1 compliant website.
+Test your website and generate a PDF report with our free accessibility checker now to begin your journey to having a WCAG 2.1 compliant website.